e-Volve Terms and Conditions

 11.3 Return or destruction of Confidential Information

-Upon expiry or termination of the General Terms or a Contract (as applicable), You must, at e-Volve's sole election, return or destroy and certify the destruction of, any of e-Volve's Confidential Information relating to the General Terms or Contract (as applicable) in Your possession or control.
+Upon expiry or termination of the General Terms or a Contract (as applicable), each party must, at the other party’s sole election, return or destroy and certify the destruction of, any of that party’s Confidential Information relating to the General Terms or Contract (as applicable) in the first mentioned party’s possession or control.
+Each party who receives Confidential Information may retain one copy of the Confidential Information in a secure location solely for the purposes of verifying compliance with the General Terms or a Contract, archival policy or audit purposes, or maintaining regulatory compliance.

 12.1 Credit assessment